root-project/root/tree/ntuple/v7/doc/architecture.md

 it may be destructed and constructed again when it is read as part of a collection (see below).

 An object that is being read from disk may have been constructed by `RField::GenerateValue()`.
-In this case, RNTuple owns the object and it will be destructed by `RField::DestroyValue()`.
+In this case, RNTuple owns the object.
+The deleter returned by `RField::GetDeleter()` releases the resources.

 When reading collections of type `T` (`std::vector<T>`, `ROOT::RVec<T>`, ...), RNTuple uses `RField::GenerateValue()` to construct elements of the inner type `T`.
 As the size of a collection changes from event to event, this has the following effect on its elements